anseki/readline-sync/README.md

 path = readlineSync.questionPath([query[, options]])
 ```

-Display the `query` to the user if it's specified, and then accept only a valid local file or directory path, and then return an absolute path after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only a valid local file or directory path, and then return an absolute path after an Enter key was pressed.
-The path can include `~` as the home directory.
+The `~` that is input by the user is replaced to the home directory.
 You can specify the valid local file or directory path requirement to the options.
 And you can make it create a new file or directory when it doesn't exist.

 It is recommended to use this method with the [`cd`](#cd) option.
 (Default: `true`)